Skip to main content

 Aftermath

-Ravi Varman expected his people to be disappointed but instead, there were celebrations in Suryapali like they had won a battle.
+Ravi Varman expected his people to be disappointed, but instead, there were celebrations in Suryapali like they had won a battle.
 He received a hero’s welcome.
-People poured on the streets, some shedding tears of joy watching their loved ones march back home.
+People poured onto the streets, some shedding tears of joy watching their loved ones march back home.
 Some prayed and others cheered.
 Some women rushed into the troops to find and hug their children and husbands.
-Others wailed finding their men absent from the troops.
+Others wailed, finding their men absent from the troops.
 But the people of Suryapali hailed their king.
 Perhaps they were glad that it was over after all.
 Ravi Varman was overwhelmed to see his children at the threshold of the inner palace as soon as he got down from his horse.
 Maharani Sumedha wiped away her tears as Chinmayi ran to her father.
 He walked up the steps holding her hand and took Aruna Dev in his arms.
 Then he smiled at Sumedha.
-She suggested him to rest but he wanted her to see him in court.
-Suddenly her smile faded.
+She suggested that he rest, but he wanted her to see him in court.
+Suddenly, her smile faded.
 She knew why.

 Ravi Varman made sure she met Trinayani Devi first and apologised in person.
-He informed her that her entourage would be ready to take her to Neelambargarh with proper state honour the very next day.
-She looked weak yet she smiled and to his relief forgave him.
+He informed her that her entourage would be ready to take her to Neelambargarh with proper state honours the very next day.
+She looked weak, yet she smiled and, to his relief, forgave him.

 “How was Trishaan Dev eligible for the throne?”
 Trinayani Devi looked at both of them at his question.
 She knew it was time to tell the truth.
 Because the truth didn’t matter anymore.